Kandi Golf Cart Reviews: Are They Any Good? (2026)

 • You want the safest long-term ownership bet.

-• You plan to keep the cart 10+ years.
+• You plan to keep the cart for 10 years or more and want proven long-term parts availability.

 • Resale value matters a lot.